-During the 2007 - 2008 season, the antierless opportunity during gun season will be available during the gun without dogs season (December 15 - 23) along with antierless opportunity during archery and primitive weapon seasons.
-This is the first year for antierless opportunity during the gun without dogs season.
+During the 2007 - 2008 season, the antlerless opportunity during gun season will be available during the gun without dogs season (December 15 - 23) along with antlerless opportunity during archery and primitive weapon seasons.
+This is the first year for antlerless opportunity during the gun without dogs season.